zodunn/Public_715_Final/README.md

 in the rendering pipeline to increase the speed at which images can render by enabling the rendering pipeline to calculate the data for multiple objects in a scene at once.

+Above you will find a pdf report of the project, please refer to this for more details.